Category: Foundations

 (1 Corinthians 1:27)

-And yes—many have used the name of Christ as a cover for control.
-That isn’t Christianity at work.
-It’s sin distorting the message.
+And yes, many have used the name of Christ as a cover for control.
+That’s real, and it deserves to be said.
+It has caused genuine harm.
+But that isn’t Christianity at work.
+It’s sin distorting the message, which is exactly what Christianity says humans will do when left to their own devices.

-If you feel overlooked, misunderstood, or dismissed, Christianity doesn’t ask you to change your past before approaching God.
+If you feel overlooked, misunderstood, or dismissed, Christianity doesn’t ask you to clean up your past before approaching God.

 It invites you as you are.